-If asked to summarise in a single sentence I would say:
+If asked to summarise in a single sentence it might go something like:

-Apparance is an experimental technology built for the interactive visual authoring of procedural algorithms to create detailed and expansive 3D experiences for video games.
+Apparance is an new technology built for the interactive authoring of procedural algorithms to create detailed and expansive 3D experiences for visual applications.

 The key features of which are:

 - Build 3D worlds - for games and interactive applications

 - Procedural generation - parameterise your objects for variety

 - Unified toolset - edit with the same application across engines

 - Pipeline free - no baking, build steps, or offline processing

 - Live editing - fully interactive editing environment